benvacha/mrkdwn/README.md

 ### Details
 - The first line of a details must include `!` and will always be used as its summary.
+- All lines of a details must begin with `<`.
 - `<<` can be used to signify the end of a details, including nested details, to avoid translation errors.
-- Two are more blank lines between details lines will markup the lines as difference details.
+- One are more blank lines between details lines will markup the lines as difference details.
 - Detail blocks can be nested up to 10 times and can contain any other syntax.

 ###### mrkdwn